Talking to your child about coronavirus

 If your child is worried or anxious about coronavirus, here’s our Parents Helpline experts’ advice on what you can do.

-Your child may understandably be concerned or worried by what they see, read or hear in the news, online or at school regarding coronavirus (covid-19).
+Your child may understandably be concerned or worried by what they see, read or hear in the news or online regarding coronavirus (covid-19).
 As a parent or carer, it’s good to talk to them honestly but calmly about what is happening, and to not ignore or shield them from what is going on in the world.
 Children look to adults in their life for comfort when they are distressed, and will take a lead on how to view things from you.
 Remember, you don’t have to have all the answers, but it is better to have a gentle conversation to reassure your child that they can talk to you so they don’t feel like they’re on their own.

 You may need to gauge their level of understanding or interest to decide what level of detail you need to go into when explaining what is going on.
 It’s important to respond to their questions and concerns, so that anxieties don’t build up.
 You could start by asking them what they think is going on, if their friends are talking about it and what they are saying, and if they have any questions.